 By Kris Voakes

 However, Tuesday night brings a tipping point for Gomez at Bayern.
-Mario Mandzukic’s suspension from the Champions League semifinal first leg against Barcelona opens a door that has been all but locked until now for the former Stuttgart man.
+Mario Mandzukic’s suspension from the Champions League semi-final first leg against Barcelona opens a door that has been all but locked until now for the former Stuttgart man.
 The Croatian has been a decent replacement for Gomez, but simply hasn’t proven to have the same firepower as the big No.33.
-Such has been the form of die Roten, though, Mandzukic has become a key part of a side which has steamrolled its way through almost every opponent it has faced this season.
+Such has been the form of die Roten, though, Mandzukic has become a key part of a side who have steamrolled their way through almost every opponent they’ve faced this season.
 Jupp Heynckes has continued to pick the former Wolfsburg man and has yet to feel particularly let down by the result.

 MARIO GOMEZ AT BAYERN MUNICH

 The effect on Gomez has been huge, but in the past 10 days he has shown that he has everything necessary to answer any questions about his ability.
 Never during his spell coming off the bench has he done anything other than a good job, yet he showed with a six-goal week against Nuremberg, Wolfsburg and Hannover that his appetite to succeed remains strong.

 The summer ahead is a crucial one, meaning Tuesday’s opportunity to shine with the whole of Europe watching could not be timelier.
 Pep Guardiola’s arrival marks an important period for almost everyone at Bayern, but Gomez is at the head of the list of players whom the majority of onlookers believe to be ill-fitting for the Spaniard’s preferred model.
 He is not exactly known for his work-rate and has some deficiencies in terms of build-up play, but he remains Bayern’s best bet in front of goal.